cicsdev/cics-bundle-scripts/addtocicsbundle/README.md

 Script to add pre-build Java archive files to a CICS bundle, including:

-* .jar files for OSGI bundles
+* .jar files for Java archives
 * .war files for web archives
 * .eba files for enterprise business archives
 * .ear files for enterprise archives